bmuschko/cta-crash-course/exercises/07-output-values/solution/solution.md

 ╵
 ```

-The `apply` command will render the output value as it as been assigned at this point.
+The `apply` command will render the output value as it has been assigned at this point.

 ```
 $ terraform apply